dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/reading-and-searching-resources.md

 otherwise, you should use @ref:[Gravsearch](query-language.md) to search using more specific criteria.

+The specified class and property are used without inference; they will not match subclasses or subproperties.

 The HTTP header `X-Knora-Accept-Project` must be submitted; its value is a Knora project IRI.
 In the request URL, the values of `resourceClass` and `orderByProperty` are URL-encoded IRIs in the @ref:[complex schema](introduction.md#api-schema).